 Garnish with a maraschino cherry.

-- If you are using a fresh pineapple, you can also use a slice of pineapple as a garnish.
+- If you are using fresh pineapple, you can also use a slice of pineapple as a garnish.

-- If you are ordering an envy cocktail at a bar, rather than mixing it at home, you may not get quite what you expected.
+If you are ordering an envy cocktail at a bar, rather than mixing it at home, you may not get what you expected.
 It's a less-common request and you may have to specify the ingredients.
 There are recipes for envy cocktails that use melon liqueur, for example, to get a green color.
 Or, there are other envy cocktails that are neither green nor blue.